 Please continue to check our website for updates.
 For additional information on what each one of us can do to prevent the spread of disease, visit the Centers for Disease Control and Prevention (CDC).

-We will continue to monitor reports from the CDC and evaluate additional measures as needed.
+We will continue to monitor reports from the CDC, national, state and local authorities, and evaluate additional measures as needed.